Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: NFE Evaluation

+We used two datasets for our evaluation process: the 2006 Fingerprint Verification Competition (FVC2006) Database \cite{fvc2006} and the PolyU fingerprint database provided by Hong Kong Polytechnic University \cite{ployu2017}.

-\paragraph*{Dataset} We used the FVC2006 Dataset for our research.
-The database consists of 4 distinct subsets DB1, DB2, DB3 and DB4.
+\paragraph*{The FVC2006 Database} This database consists of 4 distinct subsets DB1, DB2, DB3 and DB4.
 Each database consists of 150 fingers and 12 impressions per finger.
 Each subset is further divided into "set A" and "set B" where "set A" contains 140x12 images and "set B" contains 10x12 images At the time of this writing we only used DB1, which has an image size of 96x96 but we expect similar results with the other databases.
+The images in the FVC2006 database were collected as part of the European Project BioSec, from anonymous volunteers, and was released publicly as part of the 2006 Fingerprint Verification Competition, organized by The Biometric System Laboratory (University of Bologna), the Pattern Recognition and Image Processing Laboratory (Michigan State University), the Biometric Test Center (San Jose State University) and the Biometrics Research Lab - ATVS (Universidad Autonoma de Madrid) \cite{fvc2006}.
+At the time of this writing, we have no reason to doubt the ethical aspects of the data collection process.

+\paragraph*{The PolyU Database} This database contains 2016 fingerprint images from 336 different users, i.e., 6 impressions per user.
+The size of the image is 328x356 initially.
+To make it consistent with our initial dataset, we augmented the images using several data augmentation techniques like the addition of random noise and random rotation.
+In this way, we generated 6 additional impressions per user, bringing our dataset to 12 fingerprint images per 336 users and converted the size of these images to 224x224.
+The PolyU database was released in 2017 for public use by the The Hong Kong Polytechnic University.
+At the time of this writing, we have no reason to doubt the ethical aspects of the data collection process.

-\paragraph*{Training Data} For training we took 10 impressions per finger from DB1-A (total of 140x10 images) and generated the triplet pairs.
+\paragraph*{Training Data} For either one of the databases, training data consisted of 10 impressions per finger (total of 140x10 images for the FVC2006 database, and a total of 336x10 images for the PolyU database).
+Out of these images, we generated the triplet pairs.
 In this paper, we used 50\% "hard" and 50\% "easy" triplet pairs.

-\paragraph*{Testing Data} For testing we used 2 impressions per finger from DB1-A (total of 140x2 images).
+\paragraph*{Testing Data} For either of the two databases, testing data consisted of 2 impressions per finger.

-\paragraph*{Results} We obtained 95.36\% accuracy on the \textit{training data} (13 mismatches out of 280 fingerprint impressions) , with a decoding region radius of $0.7$ for all users (see Section \ref{sketch}).
-We obtained an outer sphere radius of $1.0153$, yielding an upper bound on the entropy of the secret biometric information of around $128 \log_2{(1.0153/0.7)}\simeq 68$ bits.